Mercy (Overwatch): Gameplay design

 During the beta development period of Overwatch 2, Blizzard developers reworked Mercy's mobility.
 Developers noticed if made to jump during this ability at a specific time, Mercy would be launched into the air, and noted that many players were incorporating this into their gameplay.
-However, Blizzard stated this was a bug, and reworked the ability so that a jumping mechanism would be included as a feature.
-Blizzard received backlash over these changes, and in response to player feedback they further tweaked the ability in a subsequent patch.
+Blizzard received backlash over these changes, with some players calling Mercy more clunky and awkward to play.
+In response to the player feedback, Blizzard stated that Mercy launching into the air was a bug and further tweaked the ability in a subsequent patch, reworking it so that a jumping mechanism would be included as a feature.
+Players voiced further discontent with these changes, causing Blizzard to rollback the removal of Mercy's "super jump".